ArvindGyandatt/pythonpractice/README.md

             arr.append(a)
         print(arr)

-13. iven a number, find the largest number by deleting single digit (order of digits will remain same)
+13. Given a number, find the largest number by deleting single digit (order of digits will remain same)

 15. Given a number, find the largest number by shuffling the digits
 16. Compute the word frequency in given message
 17. RGB to Hex conversion and vice versa, e.g. (255,0,255) into 0xFF00FF